 Skirts — I like to bring two or three skirts (a mix of short and long) because they’re not only cute, comfortable and cool but they’re lightweight so they’re easy to pack.

 Shorts — Europeans do wear shorts but I wouldn’t wear them any place fancy.
-I prefer wearing skirts and capri pants when it’s warm but shorts are still a perfectly fine option for exploring the city or having a picnic in the park.
+I prefer wearing skirts when it’s warm but shorts are still a perfectly fine option for exploring the city or having a picnic in the park.
 If you do wear shorts, I recommend bringing a fashionable and well-fitting pair (definitely nothing sporty).
 Don’t forget to bring a pair of comfortable casual shorts for sleeping or wearing around the hostel.

 Underwear and Socks

 Bras — It is important to bring three or four comfortable bras.
 I just bring the bras that I already own but a lot of travelers recommend bringing at least one quick-drying sports bra.

 Underwear — I always tend to overpack underwear because I’m lazy and don’t like to do laundry.
 Typically I bring 6-10 pairs.
 I really like the ExOfficio Underwear.
 They aren’t sexy but they are amazing for traveling because they’re super breathable and they dry very quickly.
 I just wash these in the sink and they’re dry the next day.
 They also have anti-odor properties so you can get away with wearing a pair for more than one day.
 ExOfficio offers multiple styles.
 They are a bit expensive but they are a favorite among experienced travelers.
 For a more in-depth article about travel underwear check out our favorite travel underwear!

 Thermal Underwear — These are optional and you’ll only need them in the winter.
 Amazon has a wide range of thermal underwear for women that will all work well.
 The main thing you want to avoid is cotton so you’ll want to buy something that is made out of a synthetic material or merino wool.